Earning Good Media Coverage

 - Flood social media with comments and posts that connect the national tragedies of 9/11 and legalized abortion.
 Find examples here.

-- Send media alerts to each researched contact, including weekday and weekend journalists.
+- Send media alerts (template coming soon) to each researched contact, including weekday and weekend journalists.

 - Call local news desks to give them "heads up" about Saturday, ask if they received press release or media alert—offer to resend.